smarr/are-we-fast-yet/README.md

 p41 = new_with_vtable(9666600)
 +596: setfield_gc(p41, i38, descr=<FieldS som.vmobjects.integer.Integer.inst__embedded_integer 8>)

-#  and stores it into the object
+#  and stores it into the 'obj' object
 +627: setfield_gc(p16, p41, descr=<FieldP som.vmobjects.object.Object.inst__field1 24>)
 +631: i42 = arraylen_gc(p14, descr=<ArrayP 8>)
 +631: jump(i0, i39, p3, p4, p41, p16, p14, descr=TargetToken(139944626571008))
 ```

-So, for the first outlier, the only difference we see in the trace is that an
+So, for the first outlier, the only difference we see in the trace is that the
-add instruction has swapped arguments.
-Otherwise, the code is identical and the
+second add instruction has swapped arguments.
+Otherwise, the code is identical
-optimizer were able to remove all reflective overhead.
-Thus, we conclude that
-the information provided by the dispatch chains are sufficient for the optimizer
-to remove all reflective overhead.
-The only traces of the metaobject protocol
+and the optimizer was able to remove all reflective overhead.
+The only remains
-are the debug information that enable use to read the trace.
+of the metaobject protocol are the debug information that enable use to read
+the trace.

 We attribute the performance difference observed for this benchmark to elements
 outside the control of our experiment.
 The main goal was reached, i.e., we
 enabled the optimizer to compile the code using the metaobject protocol to
 essentially the same code as for the version without the metaobject protocol.

-## 5.2 Outlier 2: Fast Field Read on SOM_PE
+### 5.2 Outlier 2: Fast Field Read on SOM_PE

-The second outlier is a field read microbenchmark that got mysteriously faster
+The second outlier is a field read microbenchmark that got faster when executed
-when executed with the metaobject protocol enabled.
+with the metaobject protocol enabled.

 The implementation of the benchmark is in `FieldRead.som` and
 `FieldReadEnforced.som`.
 The logs are in the corresponding files in the